revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 ---

-19. How to fetch service URL from `Service Discovery` server using `DiscoveryClient`?
+19.How to fetch service URL from `Service Discovery` server using `DiscoveryClient`?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)